-The preparation of financial statements in conformity with UK adopted international accounting standards requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 2.